-A soaring hawk can be majestic to see over the yard, but some of the glamour is lost when birders realize hawks eat birds and may be hunting favorite backyard species.
+A soaring hawk can be majestic to see over the yard, but some of the glamour is lost when birders realize that hawks eat other birds and may be hunting favorite backyard species.
 Many birders prefer to protect their backyard birds from hawks rather than contribute to a predator’s meals.
 While it may not be possible to completely prevent hawks from visiting a yard, there are many easy ways to give backyard birds an edge over aerial predators without harming any birds, including the hunting hawks.

 Hawks in the Yard